hcy71o/DL_special_topics/README.md

 ## Evaluation
 In problem 1, model type (A,B,C) and configuration or hyperparmeters setting is converted to 6 hash values.

-Each model experiment generate different folder.
+Each model experiment generates different folder.

 In each folder, there are first json file which has experimental result and second, checkpoint file which save model parameters.